 Reasonable Accommodation (RA) cases can be complex, requiring extensive personnel and financial resources, and often including a vast document repository.
-The entellitrak RA application accelerator manages the rules and regulations that guide RA policies and procedures, quickly and accurately tracking all case details — including requests and accommodations provided; supervisor evaluations; medical record requests, receptions, and reviews; disability findings; and decision appeals.
+The entellitrak-based Reasonable Accommodation Software solution manages the rules and regulations that guide RA policies and procedures, and tracks all case details.

 Human Capital Management

 Flexible case management systems for public sector human capital management – grievance tracking alternate dispute resolution, workers’ compensation, and more – some of the most complex and challenging case types.

 - Relationship Building is the Heart of a Successful Partner Program October 8, 2019

 - 5 Common Errors to Watch for in Your 462 Report September 26, 2019

 - Celebrating and Supporting the United States Air Force September 18, 2019

 - 2019 IT Solutions Management (ISM) Conference September 22 – 25, 2019 Milwaukee, WI